h-idei/pvrnn_sa/README.md

         cd /training/example/
         python example_of_training_rnn_part.py
-        #Trained model and reproduced timeseries will be saved every 5000 learning epoch in "/training/example/trained_model/" and "/training/example/result_training/", respectively.
+        #Trained model and reproduced timeseries will be saved every 5000 learning epoch as "/training/example/trained_model/model_*.pth" and "/training/example/result_training/generate_*.npy".

 3-2.
 Test experiment (8 trials by one neural network may take about one hour.)

-        #Before running test trial, you have to copy “generate_00200000.npy” and “model_00200000.pth” (learning results) into "/test/example/"
+        #Before running test trial, you have to copy “model_00200000.pth” and “generate_00200000.npy” (learning results) into "/test/example/", although I put an example of them used in the experiment by default.
+        #If you want to run test trial by using a learning result other than the defalt “model_00200000.pth” and “generate_00200000.npy” files,
+        cp /training/example/trained_model/model_00200000.pth /test/example/
         cp /training/example/result_training/generate_00200000.npy /test/example/
-        cp /training/example/trained_model/model_00200000.pth /test/example/

         cd /test/example/
         python example_of_error_regression.py
         #Timeseries for each trial will be saved in “/test/example/result_ER/sit01/seq01/ite050/window010/lr0090/” ("seq01" can be "seq01"~"seq08", corresponding to different trials).